 Tear up the paper and say,

-next part of the story, verses 28-35.
-Then say,
+Tell the next part of the story, verses 28-35.
+Then

-Selfish Servant: Leave the
+Servant: Leave the king; go and

-king; go and shake the Good Servant and say,
+shake the Poor Servant and say,

-Drag the Good Servant away, saying,
+Drag the Poor Servant away, and say,

 Go to king and say,

-King: Call to the Selfish Servant.
-“Come here, you!
+King: (Call to the Selfish Servant.)
+“Come here, you!”

-Selfish servant: Run to the
+servant: Run to the Master, bow

 (Angrily), “Why did you not forgive like I forgave you?